mrezabayat/iamsorush/content/posts/cpp-inheritance-cheat-sheet.md

 // Base called.
 Derived called.
 ```

-- To enforce call to parameterised constructor of base class, it should be explicitly mentioned in
+- To enforce call to parameterised constructor of the base class, it should be explicitly mentioned in
 derived class constructor:

 ```c++